 Hydrocodone is a prescription medication used to treat moderate-to-severe pain.
 Hydrocodone is intended to be taken every six hours as needed to manage pain.
 Hydrocodone can remain active in the bloodstream for up to 12 hours, and it often takes about 24 hours to fully process out of the body.
-Often combined with acetaminophen, Hydrocodone has excellent pain relieving properties, but also has potential for abuse and dependency.
+Often combined with acetaminophen, Hydrocodone has excellent pain-relieving properties but also has potential for abuse and dependency (more on Hydrocodone withdrawal).

 Hydrocodone’s Half Life

 How long a drug remains active in the system is its half-life, which is half the duration of time the drug is actively working.
 Hydrocodone has a half-life of 3.5 hours, meaning this is the amount of time it takes for half a dose of Hydrocodone to leave one’s system.
 It will take an average of 19 hours to eliminate all of the Hydrocodone from the system.
 However, this can take longer for those who are long term users of the drug.

 How long does Hydrocodone stay in your system?

 - Blood: Up to 24 hours

 - Saliva: Up to two days

 Factors That Determine How Long Hydrocodone Stays in the System